Bharathi4real/Learn-SEO/offpage-seo.md

 [Learn more.](https://seo.ai/faq/article-submission-as)

 ## 14. Yellowpages Submission
+Yellowpages Submission in SEO refers to the process of listing a business in a digital Yellow Pages directory, which is an online version of the traditional printed phone book.

+This listing is not directly related to improving search engine rankings or driving organic traffic, as the SEO community does not consider paid directory listings, including Yellow Pages, as a significant factor in determining website rankings.

 ## 15. Answer Questions
+Answering questions in any platform for queries helps bulding client relationships and increases brand presence.

 ## 16. Local SEO
 Local SEO is the practice of optimizing a website for a specific local area to improve its visibility in search engine results pages (SERPs) for users searching for products or services within that area.